-1. FACE 2 FACE SCIENTIFIC EVENTS DEFINITIONS MINIMUM DURATION MAXIMUM SPONSORSHIP AMOUNT/COMPANY MAXIMUM REGISTRATION FEE (EOF)/SPONSORSHIP OF PARTICIPATIONS (SFEE CODE) MAXIMUM NUMBER/ YEAR EOF SFEE EOF SFEE EOF SFEE EOF SFEE EVENT DOMES (by foreig jointly with If the even organised ATIONAL S HELD TICALLY IN HCOs or Greek HCOs) Int is jointly by foreign EUR Organised by foreign HCOs: EUR 30,000 (VAT included) and Greek HCOs: at least 50% participation of the foreign HCO in the budget and in the Speakers.
-Events organized by Greek HCOs under the auspices of a foreign body are not considered international events Ν /Α 30,000 (VAT Jointly included) organise by foreig and Gree HCOs: EUR 20,0 (VAT included N/A N/A N/A PAN-HELLE NIC EVENTS At least 2 days At least 24 programme hours EUR 30,000 (VAT included) EUR 20,000 (VAT included) N/A EUR 200.00 (VAT excluded) 1 TWO-DAY EVENTS REGIONAL Over 8 hours At least 16 programme hours EUR 15,000 (VAT included) EUR 10,000 (VAT included) N/A EUR 200.00 (VAT excluded) TOTAL (A.3 and A.4) up to 3 ONE-DAY EVENT LOCAL EVENTS 1 Day At least 4 hours R 5,000 ncluded) N/A EUR 200.00 (VAT excluded)
+1. FACE 2 FACE SCIENTIFIC EVENTS DEFINITIONS MINIMUM DURATION MAXIMUM SPONSORSHIP AMOUNT/COMPANY MAXIMUM REGISTRATION FEE (EOF)/SPONSORSHIP OF PARTICIPATIONS (SFEE CODE) MAXIMUM NUMBER/ YEAR EOF SFEE EOF SFEE EOF SFEE EOF SFEE INTERNATIONAL EVENTS HELD DOMESTICALLY (by foreign HCOs or jointly with Greek HCOs) If the event is jointly organised by foreign EUR Organised by foreign HCOs: EUR 30,000 (VAT included) and Greek HCOs: at least 50% participation of the foreign HCO in the budget and in the Speakers.
+Events organized by Greek HCOs under the auspices of a foreign body are not considered international events N /A 30,000 (VAT included) Jointly organised by foreign and Greek HCOs: EUR 20,000 (VAT included) N/A N/A N/A PAN-HELLENIC EVENTS At least 2 days At least 24 programme hours EUR 30,000 (VAT included) EUR 20,000 (VAT included) N/A EUR 200.00 (VAT excluded) 1 TWO-DAY EVENTS REGIONAL Over 8 hours At least 16 programme hours EUR 15,000 (VAT included) EUR 10,000 (VAT included) N/A EUR 200.00 (VAT excluded) TOTAL (A.3 and A.4) up to 3 ONE-DAY EVENT LOCAL EVENTS 1 Day At least 4 hours R 5,000 ncluded) N/A EUR 200.00 (VAT excluded)